averdet/tb3-pokedex-project/README.md

 ## Single-purpose Responsibility

-We have to ensure every class and method have and fulfil only one objective.\
+We have to ensure that every class and method have and fulfil only one objective.\
 In order to do this, I fragmented the communication with the API into two classes: *HTTPRequester* and *PokemonControllerViaApi*.
 The first one can be used to process any HTTP request while the second creates the *Pokemon* instance from the HTTP response by parsing the received Json file.
 This fragmentation can be relevant if we want to add new functionalities in the future.
-[PokeApi](https://pokeapi.co/) provides way more information other than Pokemon (berries, attacks...).\
+[PokeApi](https://pokeapi.co/) provides way more information other than Pokemons (berries, attacks...).

 *Pokemon* are implemented following the MVC (Model, View, Controller) standard.
 Therefore, we have several classes, all of which only serves one unique and well defined task.
 * `Pokemon` which models the Pokemon object and it's attributes